Donnie's Little Solenoid Helper...

 Picture 14

 Now tighten the nut down snug towards the plunger.
-Be careful to not mess up your screw adjustment (amount of screw that is sticking out of the solenoid cover).
-Also please remember that the plunger is made of copper (a soft material), so you don’t want to go ballistic with the wrench.
-It’s not hard to get to the nut if you raise the solenoid cover up to the screw head and then tilt it like this: (See Picture 15) Double check to make sure 7/8" of screw is sticking out of the solenoid cover like in picture 14.
+Be careful to maintain proper adjustment (amount of screw that is sticking out of the solenoid cover).
+Also please remember that the plunger is made of copper (a soft material), so you don't want to go ballistic with tightening the nut.
+It's not hard to get to the nut if you raise the solenoid cover up to the screw head and then tilt it like this: (See Picture 15) Double check to make sure 7/8" of screw is sticking out of the solenoid cover like in picture 14.

 Picture 15